yintz/SPACEmapX/README.md

 If there is anything you need to assist with running this package, please feel free to contact us via GitHub "issue" messaging
 ## Pre-requirement

-This package is based on InferCNV, SpatialInferCNV package.
+This package is based on InferCNV.
 SPACEmapX is designed as a helper package for it.

 #### Software Requirements